 The Embolisation Process

-What is Embolisation?Embolisation is the blocking of an artery, the blood vessels supplying an organ, to stop blood flow.
+What is Embolisation?Embolisation is the blocking of an artery, physician the blood vessels supplying an organ, to stop blood flow.
 As well as uterine fibroids, embolisation can be used to treat:-

 In the case of uterine fibroids small particles are introduced into the arteries supplying the uterus and fibroids and block them.
 The fibroids, thus starved of blood shrivel and die.
 There is enough blood supply to the uterus from other arteries (usually the one supplying the ovaries) for the uterus to maintain normal function and fertility.